Philosophy of care

 • Ensure the dignity of the individual is given high priority when any aspect of personal care is provided.

-• Enable the people we support to care for themselves wherever possible and maintain their independence
+• Enable the people we support to care for themselves wherever possible and maintain or develop their independence

 • Provide support and care in such a way that embraces their diversity and meets the personal, emotional and cultural values of an individual as well as their physical needs

-• Each person we support will have a person centred plan which will identify their individual personal care requirements
+• Each person we support will have a person-centred and co – produced plan which will showcase their individual personal support requirements

 Specialist tasks